CharlieS540/MS1-Junior-Club/README.md

 ### Social links

 The social links are linked to the social platforms home page until accounts for Junior Club are set up.

+### Reasons for coding format

+I have chosen to write slightly more CSS than is need as I have tried give every HTML section its own independent section of CSS instead of just styling all similar elements like the h2, h3, i and p elements once.
+I have done this to help maintain the structure and styling of the site even if a section is drastically changed or deleted in the future.
+This will also help if sections are to be moved to a different page or a different repository as you can cut out the section in HTML and the respective section in CSS.

 Back to [Table of Contents](#table-of-contents)